19Site/cangjie-tool/README.md

 return `undefined` if fail to find the cangjie code.

--	key - (string) cangjie code in english charactors
+-	key - (string) cangjie code in english characters
 -	cangjie - (string) cangjie code